 - Don't put off the urge to go to the toilet.

 - Try not to strain when going to the toilet as this can irritate the anal area and lead to serious complications.
+Don’t sit on the toilet for more than a few minutes.

 - To help relieve pain and discomfort from anal irritation, sit in a shallow bath of warm water for 10–20 minutes, several times a day, if possible.